 PHP Vs CodeIgniter: Do They Differ?

-Since it was first introduced more than 25 years ago, PHP has become the most popular framework for developing web-based applications worldwide.
+Since it was first introduced more than 25 years ago, PHP has become the most popular language for developing web-based applications worldwide.
 There are several frameworks based on PHP, and one of the most sought-after among them is CodeIgniter.

-What Is PHP?
+What is PHP?

 PHP, or Hypertext Preprocessor, is an open-source, server-side scripting language used for web development and easily embedded with HTML files.
 You can also write HTML codes in a PHP file.
 Where HTML codes are executed directly on the browser, the PHP codes are executed on the server side.

-What Is CodeIgniter?
+What is CodeIgniter?

 CodeIgniter is a prominent PHP framework with a minimal digital footprint.
 It is preferred by developers looking for a simple yet rich toolkit to create full-featured web applications.
 With this platform, you won’t have to depend on the MVC development platform.